 Find your balance through every zodiac season with our Astrology & Asanas series by yoga instructor, Astrostyle editor (and harmonious Libra) Andrea Rice.
 Follow along with these postures to connect to the natural rhythms of life, enhance perceptivity and elevate your spirit.

-Cancer season (June 21-July 22) coincides with the summer solstice and is a time to honor abundance and our nurturing spirit.
+Cancer season coincides with the summer solstice and is a time to honor abundance and our nurturing spirit.
+These Cancer season yoga poses are designed to hone the loving energy that radiates from the heart chakra.

 Boat Pose (Navasana) with Jupiter Mudra